ghi-electronics/Documentation/software/due-script/due-script.md

 # DUE Script

+---

-DUE Scripts run internally on any DUE-enabled hardware.
-This allows the users to run simple quick command, called immediate mode.
+DUE Scripts run internally on any DUE-enabled [hardware](../../hardware/intro.md).
+This allows users to run simple quick command, called immediate mode.
 Additionally, users can extend the DUE language with additional functionality that can be accessed externally or can be executed onto the device.
 This is called recording mode.

 ## Operating Modes

 *Immediate* mode, commands are executed immediately.
 In *Record* mode, commands are stored in flash and executed with the **run** command.

 **Immediate Mode**

 A user will know they are in this mode when their cursor prompt is the
 **_>_** character.
 All statements are executed as soon as entered.